...

 BookWyrm is a platform for social reading where users can track what they are reading, write book reviews, and discuss books with friends.
 Similar to Goodreads, but it’s built on ActivePub, which allows users to join small communities within the fediverse.

 On the BookWyrm, you can rate, review, and comment on books, and discover new titles through lists and recommendations from other users.
-The platform allows users to import their data from other platforms like Goodreads, Storygraph, and Open Library.
+The platform allows users to import their data from other platforms like Goodreads, The Storygraph, and Open Library.

 Key Features of BookWyrm: